“If we have no peace, it is because we have forgotten that we belong to each other’ Mother Teresa

 Our work to support I-India with the development of their vocational education and training programs has opened us to a way of peace.
 Our latest design is called The PeaceMaker and we are delighted with the way this beautiful jacket materialised the ‘peaceful means’ of our purpose.

-Because our products are designed to transform people’s thoughts about ‘possibility’ there is nothing rational about our ‘means’ of planning, design, construction, production and delivery of our products.
-And although we have very limited resources in terms of money, time, equipment and materials – we are ‘rich’ in the most valuable of resources – our ability to trust the worth in all we work with.
+Because our products are designed to transform people’s thoughts about ‘possibility’ there is nothing rational about our means of planning, design, construction, production and delivery of our slow clothing products.
+And although we have very limited resources in terms of money, time, equipment and materials, we are abundant in the most valuable of resources, the creative worth in all we work with.

 When you trust the worth in everything, anything is possible.

 We met the incredibly talented pattern maker Emily Hundt, founder of InTheFolds, Emily is passionate about sharing her knowledge and skills and created a technical pattern for The PeaceMaker which we took to our team in Jaipur.
 We then worked with the kind hearted teachers of I-India who help train the youths and women to make our products.There have been so many extraordinary individuals who are willing to experiment with new ideas or share their insights and experiences and this has allowed us to source unique saris and develop original prints that we absolutely love.
 And when it comes to marketing our products at home, we are grateful to be supported by organisations that are willing to embrace our heartfelt ways of doing things.

 “Income is not the opposite of poverty, dignity is’ J. Novogratz